hailstorm75/ModularDoc/README.md

 ## Running it

 As of writing this ReadMe, there is no user-friendly way of running this project.
-However, you can try to play around with the assembled test in **Tests/Ut.Generator/BenchmarkTest.cs**.
+However, you can play around with the benchmark test in the console application.

+To do so, supply the paths to your dll's and exe's (how and where?
+You can figure it out, I trust you. 😁), place a breakpoint and run the console app.

 Run it at your own risk, the code is meant to serve for development purposes.

 ## Technical description